 Let’s examine two children’s games: KerPlunk and Twister.
-These games date back many decades, but still demonstrate innovations worthy of a patentability in the modern day.
+These games date back many decades, but still demonstrate innovations that would likely be worthy of a patent in the modern day.

 Twister is the simpler of these games.
 There are two game elements, a large mat with a grid of colored circles, and a specially designed spinner indicating a combination of color and left/right hand/foot.
 Each time the spinner is spun, players place the indicated limb on an open circle of that color.
 As players lose their balance and allow an elbow or knee to touch the mat, they are eliminated, with the winner being the last player to remain upright.

-KerPlunk, another game to children, involves a plastic tube into which dozens of plastic sticks are inserted through holes in the cylinder’s middle, creating a ‘nest’ onto which a number of marbles are placed.
-At the start of each turn, the tube is rotated so that an output chute at the bottom is pointed into the section of a divided catch basin corresponding to the player.
-Then the player removes a single stick, with the goal of not dropping any of the marbles.
-The player with the fewest marbles in their tray at the end wins.
+KerPlunk, another game marketed to children, involves a plastic tube into which dozens of plastic sticks are inserted through holes in the cylinder’s middle, creating a ‘nest’ onto which a handful of marbles are placed.
+At the start of each turn, the tube is rotated so that an output chute at the bottom points into the section of a divided catch basin corresponding to the current player.
+The player then removes a single stick, with the goal of not dropping any of the marbles.
+After all the marbles have dropped, the game is over, and the player with the fewest marbles in their tray wins.

-The gameplay of KerPlunk is built around how players interact with this unique physical device.
+The gameplay of KerPlunk is built around how players interact with a specially designed physical device.
 While it’s possible to perceive the influences of games of dexterity like Pick-Up Sticks and Jenga, the plastic frame into which the sticks and marbles are placed is a unique and complex device, and indispensable to gameplay and even scorekeeping.
-Thus, it’s unsurprising that Patent No. 3,578,320 was granted for KerPlunk in 1968, and the game likely could have been patented today.
+Thus, it’s unsurprising that Patent No. 3,578,320 was granted for KerPlunk in 1968.

 Another consideration when developing your game is whether there are obvious alternative modes of play.
-Consider the house rules that have become popular with Monopoly, or the Legacy versions of Risk and Pandemic, which introduce permanent modifications to game boards, characters, and even rules as a consequence of player actions.
-If you can identify ways in which your game can be stripped down or modified into new play styles, including these claims can help to protect your game from those would circumvent your patents.
+Look at the house rules that have become popular with Monopoly (e.g. collecting all fees paid by players in the center of the board, and awarding them to whoever lands on 'Free Parking'), or the Legacy versions of Risk and Pandemic, which introduce permanent modifications to game boards, characters, and even rules as a consequence of player actions.
+If you can identify ways in which your game can be stripped down or modified into new play styles, including these variations as claims can help to protect your game from those who would circumvent your patents.